Viewing Your Life From A New Perspective

 Do you remember what you loved doing when you played outside, or when no one was watching?
 Did you grow up to do something similar?
 Maybe you were lucky enough to be one of those adults who pursued your childhood dream, only to find it wasn’t as wonderful as you thought it was going to be.

-The first step in finding your dream and reclaiming your lost purpose is to find the things you are passionate about.
-Discovering your passion is the first step towards exploring your dream.
+The first step in finding your dream and reclaiming your lost purpose is to see what you are passionate about or enjoy.
+Discovering your life’s passion is the first step towards exploring your dream.
 Trust me, no matter where you are in life, or how sad your circumstances might be, there are things you love to do.

 Or they leave you?